Would you like to be a better public speaker?

 The number one challenge we have to help people with during our presentation training courses is what we call their own personal ‘head stuff’.
 It’s the voice of self-criticism that tells us that we are simply not good enough.

-The first step on the journey to high impact presenting and public speaking is to STOP criticising yourself.
+The first step on the journey to becoming a better public speaker is to STOP criticising yourself

 ‘What happens if I freeze?’